 - 500 gram cabbage, cored and cut into bite sizes

-- 500 gram chayote (Indonesian: labu siam), peeled, cored, and cut into bite sizes
+- 500 gram zucchini, or chayote (Indonesian: labu siam), 1-inch pieces

 - 1 corn (Indonesian: jagung), cut into 1 inch sections

-- 1 tomato, quartered
+- 2 tomatoes, quartered

 - Grind the following into spice paste